AdrienLemaire/lumosity_tools/README.md

 # Usage

 Get ordered list of games LPI.
-This allows you to quickly find what game you need to train in order to improve your overall LPI:
+This allows you to quickly find what game you need to train in order to improve your overall LPI (note: LPI=0 is for games without LPI, if you didn't play them 5 times)

     $ ./fetch_lpi.py
     http://www.lumosity.com/app/v4/training_history/summaries/2015-07-01